liszt-c/MicroDNA_Hook/readme.md

 WGS sequencing data files (can be SRA files .sra or fastq files .fq), hg19 standard sequence<br /> hg19.fa (from NCBI) and alignment reference files provided by CNVkit<br /> hg19_cnvkit_filtered_ref.cnn (from CNVkit) should be placed in the MicroDNA_Hook\cnvkit\cnvkit_do folder<br />

 tip: CNVkit may have issues when invoked in Windows 11 systems or Windows Subsystem for Linux.
 Please refer to CNVkit usage instructions.
 After calculation, place the resulting result.call.cns file in MicroDNA_Hook\cnvkit_do\out and continue to run cnvkit_run.py.<br />
+If you start with fastq data, you need to install bowtie2.
+If you start with sra data, you need to install sra tools.<br />
 #### Command to Identify MicroDNA in CNVs Regions
 ```
 python cnvkit_run.py